jkwmoore/vscoderemote_sharc/README.md

 ```

 ### WSL requirements

+To install WSL/WSL2 on Windows 10 version 2004 and higher (Build 19041 and higher) or Windows 11 you can follow instructions here: https://learn.microsoft.com/en-us/windows/wsl/install

 If using WSL you may also need to set your ```DISPLAY``` variable prior to running the script in order to get X11 GUI forwarding working correctly (for automatic browser opening). e.g.